-- Section 5.6.3.1, No Adverse Effects, summarizes the projects effects that have either no adverse effects or adverse effects that would not affect minority populations or low-income populations. - Section 5.6.3.2, Effects Addressed through Mitigation, summarizes adverse effects for which mitigation would be available, applied equally to minority populations and low-income populations and the general population as a whole, and would be responsive to the concerns raised during the environmental justice engagement process - Section 5.6.3.3, Construction-Related Effects Potentially Disproportionate After Mitigation, evaluates whether project construction would result in a disproportionately high and adverse effect on minority populations and low-income populations after the application of mitigation and the consideration of project benefits. - Section 5.6.3.4, Operations-Related Effects Potentially Disproportionate After Mitigation, evaluates whether project operations would result in a disproportionately high and adverse effect on minority populations and low-income populations after the application of mitigation and the consideration of project benefits. - Section 5.6.3.5, Cumulative Effects, evaluates the potential for cumulative impacts that could affect minority populations and low-income populations.
+- Section 5.6.3.1 summarizes the project's effects that have either no adverse effects or adverse effects that would not affect minority populations or low-income populations. - Section 5.6.3.2 summarizes adverse effects for which mitigation will be available, applied equally to minority populations and low-income populations and the general population as a whole, and will be responsive to the concerns raised during the environmental justice engagement process. - Section 5.6.3.3 evaluates whether project construction would result in a disproportionately high and adverse effect on minority populations and low-income populations after the application of mitigation and the consideration of project benefits. - Section 5.6.3.4 evaluates whether project operations would result in a disproportionately high and adverse effect on minority populations and low-income populations after the application of mitigation and the consideration of project benefits. - Section 5.6.3.5, Cumulative Effects, evaluates the potential for cumulative impacts that could affect minority populations and low-income populations.